Liao dynasty: Tianzuo (1101–1125)

-The Jurchen problem reared its head in late 1112 when Tianzuo embarked on a fishing expedition to the Huntong River (modern Songhua River), where the Jurchen tribes were expected to pay homage to the emperor.
+The Jurchen problem reared its head in late 1112 when Tianzuo embarked on a fishing expedition to the Huntong River (modern Songhua River) where the Jurchen tribes were expected to pay homage to the emperor.
 As a symbolic gesture of obeisance, the Jurchen chieftains were supposed to get up in turn and dance in the emperor's camp, but one of them, Aguda, refused.
 Even after being bidden three times, Aguda still refused to dance.
 Tianzuo wanted him executed for his act of defiance but the influential chancellor, Xiao Fengxian, dissuaded him from that course and belittled the harm Aguda could do.
 This would prove to be a fatal mistake as Aguda was elected ruler of the Jurchens in the following year.
 Aguda immediately began harassing the Liao for the return of Ashu, a Jurchen chieftain who opposed Wanyan hegemony and had taken refuge in Liao territory, and when his demands were refused, began building fortifications on the Liao border.
 In the late autumn of 1114 Aguda attacked Ningjiang.
-Underestimating the Jurchen threat, Tianzuo only sent some Balhae detachments from the Eastern Capital, which was utterly defeated.
+Underestimating the Jurchen threat, Tianzuo only sent some Balhae detachments from the Eastern Capital, which were utterly defeated.
 Another force composed of Khitan and Kumo Xi troops led by Xiao Sixian, the brother of Xiao Fengxian, was also defeated on the Songhua.
 Despite Sixian's incompetence, he escaped punishment, leading to demoralization of Khitan generals.
 By the end of the year, several border prefectures had been taken by the Jurchens and some neighboring tribes had also joined them.